Outdoor Activities to get teens and tweens off screens

-Fun Outdoor Activities
+Fun Outdoor Activities for Teens

 Building a bench is great to stimulate kid’s problem-solving skills.
 Give groups of friends some string and ask them to: Build a bench that will hold you for 10 seconds using anything you can find in the woods/ outdoors.
 They have to be able to sit on their bench with their feet off the ground for 10 seconds.
 There is huge potential in this game and no bench will look like the next one!
 It’s a great team game for opposing teams.

 Drop the egg experiment